tradle/multi-hyperbee/README.md

 - update() event on replica occured and computer died before we applied it to store.
 Will it arrive again?
 - HLC clock needs to be restored on restart
+  - For now the HLC clock is restored from the **timestamp** of the last record in Store hyperbee
+- Recovery after restart - persistent storage only
+  - Multihyperbee has a manifest that contains the list of peers keys.
+  - The key to the manifest is saved in the header block of the MultiHyperbee Store.
+  - Peer keys are used to restore the peers in case of the restart.